 Caffeine from coffee is a stimulant and is great for post-workout for some individuals but on the other hand, if you are suffering from anxiety or are living with high stress, coffee isn’t for you.
-On the other hand, caffeine has also been shown to help decrease depression and symptoms of anxiety, those studied were probably “fast metabolizers”.
+On the

 The Hormonal Connection

 I’m fascinated with the role our hormones play in our bodies like Cortisol.
 Cortisol is an interesting hormone (and most people that know me hear me talk about it often – apologies to you guys).